 In 2011, it's no surprise that criminal law and immigration law go hand-in-hand.
-With the diverse population of both South Florida and the United States in general, the federal government is going after non-citizens accused of crimes.
+With the diverse population of both Miami-Dade County and the United States in general, the federal government is going after non-citizens accused of crimes.

 If your loved one was not born in the United States and they are arrested and taken to jail, an immigration hold may be placed against them by Immigration and Customs Enforcement (ICE).
 This hold is to determine whether the accused is amenble to removal proceedings.